susumutomita/2024-Superhack/README.md

 ## Introduction

-TimelyPal is a decentralized application (dApp) designed to facilitate transparent and reliable schedule coordination.
-By recording all proposals and votes on the blockchain, TimelyPal ensures that the scheduling process is tamper-proof and transparent.
-Additionally, TimelyPal guarantees privacy as schedule information is not stored on any centralized server, but instead on a decentralized network.
+Drink & Discover World is a decentralized application (dApp) designed to facilitate cultural exchange through virtual drinking events.
+Users can organize and join drinking parties, participate in traditional drinking games like Senryu (Japanese poetry) competitions, and benefit from a transparent and privacy-focused experience provided by blockchain technology.
+This platform aims to introduce and celebrate various global drinking cultures, encouraging mutual understanding and appreciation.

 ## Features

+- **Global Drinking Event Scheduler**: Organize and schedule virtual drinking events with participants from around the world.
+- **Interactive Drinking Games**: Participate in traditional and modern drinking games from different cultures, such as Senryu competitions, quizzes, and more.
-- **Decentralized Schedule Proposals and Voting**: Users can propose and vote on schedules, with all actions recorded on the blockchain.
+- **Real-time Voting**: Conduct real-time voting on games and activities, recorded on the blockchain for transparency and fairness.
-- **Transparency and Immutability**: All data is stored on the blockchain, ensuring it cannot be altered.
-- **Privacy Protection**: Schedule information is not stored on any centralized server, ensuring user privacy.
-Utilizes Decentralized Identity (DID) for user authentication, protecting personal information.
-- **Automated Notifications**: Participants are automatically notified when a schedule is finalized.
+- **Reward System**: Earn tokens and NFTs based on the popularity of your contributions.
+- **Crypto Payments**: Automate payments and bill splitting using smart contracts, supporting both "warikan" (equal split) and "keisha wari" (proportional split based on age or rank).
+- **World ID Integration**: Secure user authentication and bot prevention using World ID.

 ## Technologies Used